 However, with a little persistence Saunders was granted permission and in 1976 Saunders, decided to start a wholefood shop.

 Taking what he had learnt from his time living in Christiania in Copenhagen, he started building a wholefood shop.
-After a few months the first shop in Neal’ Yard was born, the original small shop grew, and the Neal’s Yard developed into a social scene.
+After a few months the first shop in Neal’ Yard was born, the original small shop grew, and it developed into a social scene.

 With regular customers loving the shop and Neal’s Yard, so much that they asked to work there.
 Bring togethers Nicholas idea of a village community.
-Which has transferred Neal’s Yard into a thriving colourful village style community that many Londoners and tourist now enjoy.
+Which has transferred the courtyard into a thriving colourful village style community that many Londoners and tourist now enjoy.

 READ MORE | THINGS TO KNOW BEFORE VISITING LONDON